top of page

 (ages 5/6)

-Beginning skills exercises, use of arms, muscle orientation, basic stretching, build on basic tap vocabulary and 3 sound skills.
+Beginning skills exercises, use of arms, muscle orientation, basic stretching, building on basic tap vocabulary, and 3 sound skills.

 Dress Code: